NUC: Nigeria Needs 300,000 Additional Medical Doctors - THISDAYLIVE

 Emmanuel Addeh in Yenagoa

-The National Universities Commission (NUC) Wednesday decried the shortage of medical practitioners in the country, disclosing that Nigeria needs at least 300,000 additional qualified doctors to meet the standard set by the World Health Organisation (WHO).
+National Universities Commission (NUC) yesterday decried the shortage of medical practitioners in the country, disclosing that Nigeria needs at least 300,000 additional qualified doctors to meet the standard set by the World Health Organisation (WHO).

-The regulatory agency made the disclosure even as Governor Seriake Dickson of Bayelsa State affirmed in Yenagoa that the vision of his government has always been to produce the highest number of qualified personnel in the country’s medical sector.
+The regulatory agency made the disclosure, even as Governor Seriake Dickson of Bayelsa State, affirmed in Yenagoa that the vision of his government had always been to produce the highest number of qualified personnel in the country’s medical sector.

-The Executive Secretary of NUC, Prof. Abubakar Rasheed, who spoke during the maiden matriculation ceremony of the Bayelsa Medical University (BMU), Yenagoa, noted that the phenomenon of shortage of medical personnel in the country has also led to what he described as ‘patient drain’ from Nigeria to other countries.
+NUC Executive Secretary, Prof. Abubakar Rasheed, who spoke during the maiden matriculation ceremony of Bayelsa Medical University (BMU) in Yenagoa, noted that the phenomenon of shortage of medical personnel in the country had also led to what he described as ‘patient drain’ from Nigeria to other countries.

-Rasheed said that given the yearly convocation of just 3,000 medical students from Nigerian universities, Nigeria currently has just 40,000 medical doctors, a far cry from what is required to cater for the huge population in the country.
+Rasheed said given the yearly convocation of just 3,000 medical students from Nigerian universities, the country currently has just 40,000 medical doctors, a far cry from what is required to cater for the huge population in the country.

 “What this means is that we need about 300,000 doctors to meet the World Health Organisation’s recommended doctor/patient ratio of 1 to 600.